CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ![](./media/sqlman-8.png "Lab Environment")

-1. Now we have successfully deployed the Azure Arc-enabled SQLMI on top of Directly connected mode Azure Arc data controller, you can explore more on metric and logs on the same page from left side menu.
+1. Now we have successfully deployed the Azure Arc - enabled SQLMI on top of Directly connected mode Azure Arc data controller, you can explore more on metric and logs on the same page from left side menu.
+Please note that Azure Arc - enabled SQLMI deployment can take 5 to 10 minutes to change it to ready.

    ![](./media/sqlman-9.png "Lab Environment")